MRYingLEE/Seq2Seq/README.md

 Tensorflow 2.x is preferred.<br>
 Don’t mix tensorflow.keras and keras.<br>

-2. NNI (https://github.com/microsoft/nni ) may be used as hyperparameters tuning tools.
+2. sklearn.model_selection.GridSearchCV (https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) may be used as hyperparameters tuning tools.

 3. Dataframe of Pandas instead of ndarray of Numpy will be used as basic data format. ndarray of Numpy will be used internally, but the data scientist need focus on Dataframe only.

 4. Timeserio (https://github.com/octoenergy/timeserio ) may be used as a reference.